New Rent Relief Application Period Open

 Alaska Housing Rent Relief is open to all Alaska renters who may be experiencing financial hardship as a result of COVID-19 and everyone who is in need assistance is encouraged to apply; this includes residents who may not have experienced similar circumstances in the past and who are struggling to make ends meet.

 There are specific eligibility requirements that must be met.
 AHFC’s online eligibility checker is the first step to verify qualifications and can be found at AlaskaHousingRelief.org.
 Please encourage those around you to apply and share this information with your family, friends, and neighbors.

 To date, AHFC has distributed more than $117 million in federal rent relief funds to landlords and utility companies to the benefit of more than 50,000 Alaska residents.
-Our trusted relationships cultivated throughout many years have been critical to the success of Alaska Housing Rent Relief and include regional housing authorities representing 148 Alaska Native tribes, nonprofit processing partners Catholic Social Services, Love in Action, Love INC, Valley Charities, and Brother Francis Shelter Kodiak, along with the Municipality of Anchorage.
+Our trusted relationships cultivated throughout many years have been critical to the success of Alaska Housing Rent Relief and include regional housing authorities representing 148 Alaska Native tribes, nonprofit processing partners Catholic Social Services, Love in Action, Helping Alaska, Valley Charities, and Brother Francis Shelter Kodiak, along with the Municipality of Anchorage.

 AHFC relies on our communities, including nonprofit partners serving vulnerable Alaskans, to help spread the word about available rent and utility relief to ensure that every person who is eligible gets this federal assistance.